No products in the cart.

 13. Rolling Movement

-Place a water bottle or soup can in your affected hand with your palm-side up on a table.
+Place a water bottle or a soup can in your affected hand with your palm side up on a table.
 Practice curling your fingers to grasp the bottle or can, then relax.
 This works on strength and range of motion.
 Repeat 10 times.

 14. Wrist Curl

 Take the same water bottle and hold it in your affected hand.
-Then, practice bending your wrist up and down, keeping your elbow stabilized on the table.
-This will feel like a bicep curl, but for your wrist.
-This is an excellent strength-building exercise.
+Then, practice bending your wrist up and down, stabilizing your elbow on the table.
+This will feel like a bicep curl but for your wrist.
+This is an excellent strength-building exercise for your forearm.

 16. Pen Spin

 Take the same pen and practice spinning it with your thumb and index finger.
-This is helpful for isolating finger movements for fine motor skills.
+This helps isolate finger movements for fine motor skills.

 17. Coin Drop